-PrairieCare Child and Family fund is a non-profit dedicated to funding innovative programming for mental health initiative in education.
+The PrairieCare Fund is a non-profit dedicated to funding innovative programming for mental health initiatives in education.
 Stephanie has the great privilege of working alongside some of the most talented, smart, progressive-thinking individuals in the mental health realm who are focused on creating solutions and support for people struggling with mental illness.
 The fund is focused on finding and implementing the best solutions to support the whole well-being of children and their families so that all people can live a fulfilled, joyful life!

 Stephanie supports the remarkable efforts of the American Heart Association to help them build healthier lives free of cardiovascular disease and stroke.
 She helps the organization get the funding they need to provide innovative programming, groundbreaking research, CPR training, empower people to have the life-saving skills they need to save lives, live a healthier and happier life, and have more peace of mind around cardiovascular health.